danielkunin/neural-mechanics/README.md

  - Tiny ImageNet models support VGG/ResNet architectures based on this Github [repository](https://github.com/weiaicunzai/pytorch-cifar100).
  - ImageNet models supports VGG/ResNet architectures from [torchvision](https://pytorch.org/docs/stable/torchvision/models.html).

+#### TPU training support
+Training on TPU is supported but requires additional configuration.

+1. Create a compute instance in google cloud following [these instructions](https://cloud.google.com/tpu/docs/tutorials/resnet-pytorch).
+It is important to use the `torch-xla` image from the `ml-images` family, as this comes with `conda` environments preconfigured to work with `torch-xla`.
+1. Create a TPU device.
+To facilitate this process, `scripts/make_tpus.sh` is provided.
+You can modify naming and IP address ranges to suit your needs.
+1. Ensure you have the appropriate tooling installed.
+If you installed this on gcloud, you should.
+It doesnçt hurt to check:
+    ```bash
+    pip install --upgrade google-api-python-client
+    pip install --upgrade oauth2client
+    pip install google-compute-engine
+    ```
+1. Ensure you provide a Google Cloud Storage bucket via `--save-dir=gs://my-bucket-name` to avoid overfilling your instance drive with checkpoints and metrics.
+1. From a usage standpoint, you only need to specify the `--tpu` flag with the name of the TPU device you want to run on and `--workers` set to the number of cores your TPU setup has.
+This number is 8 for single V3-8 TPU devices (TPU pod support coming soon!).
+    1. If this is the first time running on TPU, you'll need to get the datasets locally on the TPU device.
+For now, start a training run without the `--tpu` flag to avoid multiprocessing race conditions.
+You can abort it once the data has been downloaded.
+For ImageNet we are working on having a disk you can readily clone in gcloud, but for now it involves an pproximately 3 hour process of copying 150 GB over to the compute instance.
+1. Once your training finished (or even halfway during training) you can use the `scripts/sync_gcloud.sh` script on a local machine (with the `gcloud-cli` installed) to copy the collected data over for analysis and plotting.
+Modify to suit your needs.

+Note: while training on TPU, if your process dies unexpectedly or you force quit it, sometimes ghost processes will persist and keep the TPU device busy. `scripts/kill_all.sh` is provided to wipe such processes from the instance after such an event.
+Modify appropriately.

 ### Extraction

+TODO

+### Caching metrics

+TODO

 ### Visualization

+TODO

 ## Citation
 If you use this code for your research, please cite...